Why Diversity Matters

 When available, the chart below will include the male to female ratio among Carnegie Mellon's faculty.

-The ratio of male to female faculty at Carnegie Mellon is above average.
+The ratio of male to female faculty at Carnegie Mellon is on par with national averages.

 Campus Filled with Students From All Over the U.S.